We examine the future of commercial real estate and its implications for employers and employees alike.

 While the possibilities for dated office space remain unclear, modern amenities of today’s higher-quality assets are just one component of their desirability.
 “Location, location, location” is as important as ever.
 Kelly noted that many central business districts and newer innovation-oriented hotspots are beginning to come back to life at a faster pace than other submarkets.
 However, he noted that it may take more than one business cycle for central business districts to redefine themselves in a new urban ecosystem.
 Central business districts, he said, will need to further increase their immunity by adopting a more mixed-use footprint.

-Whether a focus towards modern and updated space, retrofitting old space or a move to more distributed living, the future of office space becomes more complicated by a looming potential recession, which is likely to mean a shift in demand for many firms as the cost of borrowing increases and the consumer continues to feel the pain of inflation.
-Sean Coghlan, JLL’s Global Head of Research & Strategy for Capital Markets, emphasised the importance of watching demand when evaluating investment opportunities:
+Whether a focus toward modern and updated space, retrofitting old space or a move to more distributed living, the future of office space becomes more complicated by a looming potential recession, which is likely to mean a shift in demand for many firms as the cost of borrowing increases and the consumer continues to feel the pain of inflation.
+Sean Coghlan, JLL’s Global Head of Research & Strategy for Capital Markets, emphasized the importance of watching demand when evaluating investment opportunities:

 We’re seeing economic shifts that will likely begin to impact the confidence in the demand side of that sector, but also in consumer confidence to go out and spend money.
 We should be watching very closely the demand side of the capital markets, which is impacted by shifts in the rate environment.
 Inflation is impacting how groups are under-rating the growth of potential cash flows on an investment opportunity.
 Demand in the capital markets is also looking at strategically which markets they want to be accessing, which sectors should they be accessing and growing in or decreasing their exposure to.Sean Coghlan, JLL’s Global Head of Research & Strategy for Capital Markets